klnguyen1990/trimble_interview/README.md

 # Technical exercice
+- requirements.txt : this file includes a list of python packages used for this exercice.
+- OS : MacOS ventura 13.3.1
+- Version of Python : 3.9.16

 - main.py: Run this file to load data, train models, display training and validation curves, as well as make predictions on the test set.